christinec-dev/n8n-MCP-RAG/README.md

   curl -X POST "http://localhost:8000/reindex" -H "X-Admin-Token: your-admin-token"
   ```

 ## Using the Application
+- **UI Interaction**:
+  - Describe your workflow in plain English, or use structured JSON for advanced control.
+  - Use the **Refine Prompt** button to rewrite your prompt for clarity and best practices before generating.
-- **UI Interaction**: Describe your workflow in plain English, select a provider and model, and generate the workflow JSON.
+  - Select a provider and model, then generate the workflow JSON.
+- **Prompt Flexibility**:
+  - Supports both freeform text and structured JSON input (e.g., `{ "goal": "...", "triggers": ["..."], "integrations": ["..."] }`).
+  - Short or vague prompts are automatically rewritten by the AI for better results.
 - **Endpoints**:
   - `GET /health`: Check server status.
   - `GET /search?q=...`: Retrieve context snippets (for debugging).
   - `POST /generate`: Submit a prompt and get the generated workflow JSON.
   - `POST /ui_generate`: Same as `/generate` but accepts provider/model/API key headers.
+  - `POST /refine_prompt`: Refine/rewrite a prompt using the same AI logic as the UI button.

 ## LangWatch Monitoring
 - When `LANGWATCH_API_KEY` is set, all RAG requests and responses are automatically logged to LangWatch.
 - Use the [LangWatch dashboard](https://app.langwatch.ai/) to monitor, analyze, and improve your RAG pipeline.

 ## Troubleshooting
+- **Prompt Not Improving?**: Use the Refine Prompt button to rewrite your input, or try structured JSON for more control.
 - **Model Errors**: Use a stronger model (e.g., `gpt-4o` or `claude-3-5-sonnet`) or clarify your prompt.
 - **Indexing Issues**: Ensure your Chroma token and settings are correct.
 Stop the container and rebuild if needed.
 - **Docker Problems**: Verify Docker is running and network settings are correct.
 - **LangWatch Issues**: Check your `LANGWATCH_API_KEY` and network connectivity.
+- **Cache Not Working?**: Make sure Redis is running and `REDIS_URL` is set, or fallback to in-memory cache.

 ## Security Notes
 - API keys are sent per request via headers and not stored on the server.